computer-reinvention/ChainFactory/README.md

-# ChainFactory: Structured LLM Inference with Easy Parallelism & Tool Calling (`chainfactory-py 0.0.16a`)
+# ChainFactory: Structured LLM Inference with Easy Parallelism & Tool Calling (`chainfactory-py 0.0.16b`)

 ## Introduction
 ChainFactory is a declarative system for creating complex, multi-step LLM workflows using a simple YAML-like syntax.
 It allows you to connect multiple prompts in a chain, with outputs from one step feeding into inputs of subsequent steps.
 The most important feature is the reduced reliance on exact wording of the prompts and easy parallel execution wherever iterables are involved.

 ## Key Features
 - Sequential and parallel chain execution
-- Support for Split-Map-Reduce workflows.
+- Ideal for Split-Map-Reduce workflows.
-- Automatic prompt generation from purpose statements.
+- Automatic prompt generation from concise purpose statements.
 - Type-safe outputs with Pydantic models.
 - Chain inheritance and reusability.
 - Smart input/output mapping between chain links.
 - Hash based caching for intermediate prompts and masks.
+- Tool calling for fetching data and performing actions.

 ## Basic Concepts

 ### ChainLinks
-A chain-link is a single unit in your workflow, defined using the `@chainlink` directive:
+A chain-link is a single unit in your workflow / chain, defined using the `@chainlink` directive:
 ```yaml
 @chainlink my-first-chain
 prompt: Write a story about {topic}